SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 PC (Laptop) Used: ASUS Vivobook 15 X540UAR
 Important Note: "There are several incomplete journals, containing an [incomplete] tag.
 Kindly take them as under-construction and don't judge the project on its basis."
-Potential Sponsors: "Hack Club Forge, JLCPCB/EasyEDA, Emergent Ventures" Helped by: "Dan Rudmin (Zaber Technologies Inc.), Rowan Hunt (Not an Engineer)"
+Potential Sponsors: "Hack Club Forge, JLCPCB/EasyEDA, Emergent Ventures" Helped by: "Dan Rudmin (Zaber Technologies Inc.), Rowan Hunt (Not An Engineer)"

 ---